-You can help manage the NorthPoint clinic book shelf by supporting us in the following ways: 1) Bring your own children's books to read to children (no religious books please), 2) sponsor a book drive to collect donations of books for the clinic, 3) take an inventory of our current book supply, replenish the books from our stock as available, and 4) read and interact with the children in our lobby as they wait with parents for appointments and give away books to the young patients.
+You can help manage the NorthPoint clinic book shelf by supporting us in the following ways: 1) Bring your own children's books to read to children (no religious books please), 2) pick up books from our local community donors, 3) sponsor a book drive to collect donations of books for the clinic, and 4) read the books we have on hand and interact with the children in our lobby as they wait with parents for appointments and give away books to the young patients.

 Volunteers must enjoy working with children, be outgoing, self-motivated and highly organized.

 - Literacy / Reading

 - Background Check